NethServer/nethserver-cockpit/api/tutorial/guidelines.md

 - a list of common actions just below the status
 - all configuration parameters (forms, table, etc.) in the center

-On first run, the application **must** display a wizard if the module can't be configured with a reasonable defaults.
+On first run, the application **must** display a modal wizard if the module can't be configured with a reasonable defaults.

 Also the web page should display suggestions to help the user to follow best practices.
 For example, inside the "Certificate page", the interface should display a suggestion to enable Let's Encrypt if a self-signed certificate is used as default.

+Each application must be described by a [JSON manifest](./application_manifest) inspired to AppData freedesktop.org format.

 ### Forms